tykurtz/tensorflow_models/README.md

 Models taken from https://github.com/tensorflow/models/blob/master/research/deeplab/g3doc/model_zoo.md

 ## Free-space estimation in 2D for indoor robots
 ADE20K is a dataset that contains many examples of indoor images with segmentation labels.
 The approach here was to modify DeepLabv3 trained on ADE20K by taking the linear outputs before the ArgMax layer, and applying a softmax operation.
-By selecting the floor class layer from the softmax output, this gives a probability estimate of drivable terrain.
+The intention is that by selecting the floor class layer from the softmax output, this gives a probability estimate of drivable terrain.

 NOTE: It's important to use this as a starting point and to fine-tune the model for your target environment.
-While ADE20K has the advantage of containing many indoor scenes, the labeling policy isn't appropriate for this task in particular (see https://github.com/CSAILVision/sceneparsing/blob/master/objectInfo150.csv for list of classes).
+While ADE20K has the advantage of containing training examples of indoor scenes, the labeling policy isn't appropriate for this task in particular (see https://github.com/CSAILVision/sceneparsing/blob/master/objectInfo150.csv for list of classes).
 For example, labeling policies that I would find to be more robust are cityscapes including dynamic and static object classes, and wilddash including a 'void' class denoting invalid sensor input.
 ADE20K does not have a 'catch all' type label for generic objects nor a void label for sensor failures.
 Going through the dataset, one can see many examples of objects on the floor being included in the floor class.

 ## Free-space estimation using mean-variance estimators as model ensembles
+TODO

 # Roadmap
-* Test against example image for comparing results
 * Add example images to documentation
 * Add Dockerfile, docker image, and run commands
 * Nodelet implementation